roipoussiere/cadquery-vscode/README.md

 ### 3. Tips and tricks

 You can make the UI lighter by enabling VSCode Zen mode by hitting `Ctrl+K` then `Z`.

+You should use a language server to activate code completion, such as Pylance.
+Note that in order to make it work on VSCodium, you must set the `nameLong` value to `Visual Studio Code` in your `product.json` (located at `/usr/share/codium/resources/app/product.json` on Linux).

 ## About